taeeekim/bmeg310/Final Project/Final_Project_Overview.md

 **Part 5:** Peer grading of submitted presentations (due Dec 15)
 * We will assign each team 5 projects and they will need to watch the submitted videos and mark them according to the criteria for oral presentations.
 * In addition to the peer evaluation, at least two of the teaching team (instructors & TAs) will grade the project.
-* Final grade for the project will be the aggregate of the peer evaluation (30%) and teaching team (70%). &&&&&&& what does this mean?
+* Final grade for the presentation will be the aggregate of the peer evaluation (30%) and teaching team (70%).

 ## Collaboration Assessment
 * Worth 5% of final grade